-The Technological Needs (TN) project, contained within the Capital Facilities and Technological Needs component, funds and addresses our commitment to move to an Electronic Health Record and Personal Health Record to improve client care through a multi-phased approach.
+The Technological Needs (TN) project, contained within the Capital Facilities and Technological Needs component, funds and addresses our commitment to move to an Electronic Health Record and Personal Health Record to improve client care.
 Per WIC Section 5892(b), Counties may use a portion of the CSS funds to sustain TN projects once the time-limited TN funds are exhausted.
 Therefore, these activities are being sustained with CSS funding.

-Detailed descriptions of the programs and activities for each of the above MHSA components are contained in the MHSA Fiscal Year (FY) 2022-23 Annual Update.
+Detailed descriptions of the programs and activities for each of the above MHSA components are contained in the MHSA Fiscal Year (FY) 2023-24 Annual Update.

-The Draft MHSA FY 2022-23 Annual Update will be posted for a 30-day public comment period, from April 4 through May 4, 2022.
-The Mental Health Board will conduct a Public Hearing, held virtually, on Wednesday, May 4, 2022 beginning at 6:00 p.m.
+The Draft MHSA FY 2023-24 Annual Update will be posted for a 30-day public comment period, from March 6 through April 5, 2023.
+The Mental Health Board will conduct a hybrid Public Hearing, held in person and virtually, on Wednesday, April 5, 2023 beginning at 6:00 p.m.